Shanlolzlife/Vending-Machine/README.md

-  vender has to type a new short form for the drink only accepts 2 characters vender has to type a description less than 13 words and more than 3. vender has to also input a price that is not negative and if input more than 1 decimal place the system will give the vender 2 options whether to round it up or down when inputting the quantity the vender is to check if the stock is more than 5 else vender can only top up the vending machine to max 50 in quantity if the vender unput another input the system will respond with the necessary error message
+  vender has to type a new short form for the drink only accepts 2 characters vender has to type a description less than 13 words and more than 3. vender has to also input a price that is not negative and if input more than 1 decimal place the system will give the vender 2 options whether to round it up or down when inputting the quantity the vender can only top up the vending machine to max 50 in quantity if the vender unput another input the system will respond with the necessary error message

+  choice == 2: where vender replenish drink drink has to exist and vender is to check if the stock is more than 5 else the system will not let the vender update the machine

+In all cases 0 = exit in the system

 The end - made by Shan